Policies & Links

 Use of commercial and trade names does not imply approval or constitute endorsement by USDA or the Food Safety and Inspection Service.
 Links to this site that imply endorsement of a commercial product or service by the Agency are not allowed.

 - See Also Copyright Pertaining to U.S. Government Work (USA.gov)

 FSIS encourages the reprint and distribution of its publications or fact sheets for educational purposes.
 However, publications or fact sheets on this site may include images used under license and protected by the copyright laws of the U.S., Canada, and elsewhere.
 These images may not be saved or downloaded except for printing of the publications or fact sheets.

 Use of USDA Symbols

-USDA Symbols or logos are intended for the official use of the United States Department of Agriculture only.
-They are expressly excluded from use to imply endorsement of a commercial product or service.
+USDA symbols or logos are intended for official USDA use only.
+They are expressly excluded from any application that would imply or endorse a commercial product or service.
 The symbol or logo may not be used by anyone outside of USDA without permission.

 The Freedom of Information Act (FOIA) is a Federal statute that allows any person the right to obtain Federal agency records unless the records (or a part of the records) are protected from disclosure by any of the nine exemptions contained in the law.